 Tremors involve rhythmic, involuntary muscle contractions that lead to shaking in one or more parts of the body.

-Although they affect the hands most frequently, they may also affect the legs, arms, torso, or head, say the National Institute of Neurological Disorders and Stroke.
+Although they affect the hands most frequently, they may also affect the legs, arms, torso, or head, according to the

 Tremors may occur at any age, but they tend to affect middle-aged and older adults more often.